xiaochuany/blog/docs/posts/drafts/jax.md

 ## `vmap`

 More control over the operating axes of `vmap` is possible.
-Here `in_axes=(0,None)` imposes that the vectorization occurs in the first argument of the function, and the batch axis is axis 0.
+Here `in_axes=(0,None)` imposes that the vectorization occurs in the first argument of the function with the batch axis 0.
 Without specifying `in_axes`, the `vmap(f)` would expect its arguments to be arrays of rank (at least) 1 and containing the same number of elements once unpacked, which is not the case for our inputs.

 Notice that broadcasting à la numpy is performed for the base function (before vmap).
 The effect of vmap is `np.stack`